Learning the art of blending essential oils is a great way to experiment with creating your own blends.

 Always use a carrier oil when using blends for products that you will use topically.
 Without a carrier oil, pure essential oils are much too strong for the human skin.

-Blending Essential Oil Recipes
+Essential Oil Blend Recipes

 Remember, you can use any recipe as a starting point and tweak it to suit your preference and purpose.
 You don’t have to go far to look for starter recipes.
-Below I’ve added links to various recipes for diffuser blends and other products that you can use as your starting point.

 Money-Saving TipsWhen Blending Essential Oils